 While a recent Positive Life survey (2015) showed that 40% of our respondents had well controlled HIV and no other major health conditions.
 The remaining 60% lived with between one to eight health conditions, with depression as the most commonly reported secondary condition.

 Even for those of us on a decent income, Sydney has become one of the most expensive cities in the world to live.
 With the demands of living surrounding any of us, an otherwise well-orchestrated life can easily become derailed.
 Sometimes it’s the domino effect of a relationship breakup.
 For others, the slow-burning fuse of depression can trip over into addiction and spiral out of control.
-The sudden diagnosis of HIV or any other condition, how unexpected or minor, can tip any of us over the point of what we call the ‘Fuck It’ factor.
+The sudden diagnosis of HIV or any other condition, how unexpected or minor, can tip any of us over the point of what could be called the ‘Fuck It’ factor.

 So, what does the ‘Fuck It’ factor look like?
 It looks like self-isolating; it looks like overindulging in alcohol and psychostimulants; it looks like a gradual disengagement from prioritising health, neglecting medications (including HIV and other medications) or not following through with medical referrals and appointments.
 Thoughts of self-harm, sabotage or suicide are clear indicators it’s time to take action to reach out to someone.